 - Ground 13 – The property has been damaged or neglected due to the tenant, or someone else they have allowed to be in the property.

 - Ground 14 – The tenant is deemed to be a ‘nuisance’ to neighbours or is using the property for illegal or immoral activity.
-This ground can also be used in cases of domestic violence where one partner has left the property and it isn’t likely they will return.

 - Ground 15 – The tenant has caused damage to the furniture in the property that was provided by the landlord.